Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Suspensions of nearly-hard sphere colloidal particles are amongst the most studied experimental systems in soft condensed matter \cite{Pusey:1986}, as they represent good model systems to study a large variety of physical phenomena also occurring in atomic and molecular systems, from first-order crystallisation to glassy dynamics \cite{Royall:2013}.
-For colloidal particles, thermal fluctuations and Brownian motion play a key role, since they ensure that the system may reach thermal equilibrium.
-However, when colloidal hard spheres are compressed, they undergo a colloidal glass transition that shares important similarities with the glass transition observed upon decreasing the temperature in molecular supercooled liquids \cite{Pusey:1987}.
-Experimentally, above a ``glass transition'' packing fraction of about $\phi_G \approx 0.58-0.60$ (in three dimensional suspensions), the equilibrium relaxation time of the colloidal suspension becomes so large that the particles do not significantly diffuse over a typical experimental timescale and the system is effectively dynamically arrested \cite{Brambilla:2009}.
-Above $\phi_G$, colloidal particles simply perform localized back and forth ``vibrational'' motion inside the cage formed by their neighbors.
-This empirical definition of the glass transition density demonstrates that its actual location is not very well-defined experimentally, in the sense that deciding whether a material is ``solid'' or simply ``very viscous'' depends on the observation timescale (or the explored range of shear rates in steady state flow curves).
-In particular, this implies that the (disputed!) question of the (continuous or discontinuous) nature of the emergence of a yield stress in soft glassy materials can in fact receive no sharp answer, the question being ill-posed.
+Suspensions of nearly-hard-sphere colloidal particles are among the most studied experimental systems in soft condensed matter \cite{Pusey:1986,Hunter:2012}, as they represent good model systems to study a large variety of physical phenomena also occurring in atomic and molecular systems, from first-order crystallisation to glassy dynamics \cite{Royall:2013}.
+For colloidal particles, thermal fluctuations and Brownian motion play key roles since they ensure that the system can reach thermal equilibrium.
+However, when the volume fraction $\phi$ of colloidal hard spheres is increased, the system undergoes a colloidal glass transition that shares important similarities with the glass transition observed upon decreasing the temperature in molecular supercooled liquids \cite{Pusey:1987}.
+Experimentally, above a ``glass transition'' packing fraction of about $\phi_G \approx 0.58-0.60$ (in three-dimensional suspensions), the equilibrium relaxation time of the colloidal suspension becomes so large that the particles do not significantly diffuse over a typical experimental time scale and the system is effectively dynamically arrested \cite{Brambilla:2009}.
+At packing fractions above $\phi_G$, colloidal particles simply perform localized back-and-forth ``vibrational'' motion inside the cage formed by their neighbors.
+This empirical definition of the glass transition density demonstrates that its actual location is not very well-defined experimentally, in the sense that deciding whether a material is ``solid'' or simply ``very viscous'' depends on the observation time scale or the explored range of shear rates in steady-state flow curves.